 In front of the bar is a dining area with several tables for four, along with a few seats along the window.
 No doubt, the window seats would make for an awesome spot for planespotting when the shades are up.
 The lounge also provides a couple of computers for public use on the window-side tables.
 My one complaint, though, is that the setup looks a little too much like an office break room.
 Heck, it’s almost identical to the lunch room in my former office.
 Maybe that’s intentional, but I don’t think it works.

 No showers are available at this lounge.
 The free WiFi is reasonably fast; I managed a couple of Vonage calls without issue.

 The Lounge at BOS – Final Thoughts

 While comfortable enough, particularly the loungers in the back, I wouldn’t go out of my way to visit this lounge.
 It suffers from a subpar food and drink selection, and service was terrible considering how few people were there.
 More importantly, if you’re flying jetBlue, their terminal space is pretty nice in its own right.
 More on that in a future post.
-Overall, I found the lounge disappointing, especially since The Clubs at ATL and DFW are pretty good.
+Overall, I found the lounge disappointing, especially since The Club at ATL is pretty good.
 Next time, I’ll try the other Priority Pass lounge at BOS, the Air France lounge in Terminal E. Also operated by LoungeClub, it looks like a better option.